-Both total phosphorus and nitrate export increased immediately, and the year following, the burn of upland-dominated sites in central Alberta.
-These results contrast with the impact of logging on similar terrain - in the logged watersheds, total phosphorus export increased similarly, given the degree of disturbance to the burnt watersheds.
+Both total phosphorus and inorganic nitrogen export increased immediately, and the year following, the burn of upland-dominated sites in central Alberta.
+These results contrast with the impact of logging on similar terrain.
+In the logged watersheds, total phosphorus export increased similarly, given the degree of disturbance to the burned watersheds.
 In contrast to sites in the subarctic Boreal Plain (McEachern et al. 2000), the majority of the total phosphorus increase following fire was in the particulate fraction.
-Also, nitrate export did not change detectably in the logged lakes (Prepas et al. 2000, in press), while it increased in this study.
-The differences in export of nitrate under logged and burnt conditions have direct implications for aquatic biota.
-The predicted response in lakes in logged watersheds on the Boreal Plain would be an increase in cyanobacteria (some of which can fix atmospheric nitrogen; Prepas et al. 2000, in press), while in burnt watersheds, phytoplankton communities are predicted to have a more stable and unchanged composition but increased biomass.
+Also, nitrate export did not change detectably in the logged lakes (Prepas et al. 2001a), whereas it increased in this study.
+The differences in export of nitrate under logged and burned conditions have direct implications for aquatic biota.
+The predicted response in lakes in logged watersheds on the Boreal Plain would be an increase in cyanobacteria (some of which can fix atmospheric nitrogen; Prepas et al. 2001a), while in burned watersheds, phytoplankton communities are predicted to have a more stable and unchanged composition but increased biomass.

-While phosphorus is the limiting nutrient in the trophic status of aquatic systems, nitrogen also plays an important role in stream and lake productivity, particularly in sedimentary locations such as the Boreal Plain of western Canada.
+Whereas phosphorus is the limiting nutrient in the trophic status of aquatic systems, nitrogen also plays an important role in stream and lake productivity, particularly in sedimentary locations such as the Boreal Plain of western Canada.
 Thus, it is clear that forest fires can alter the chemistry and biology of aquatic systems.
 Soil disturbance associated with forest fire and timber harvesting may also increase the export of soil-bound pollutants such as mercury, which bioaccumulates in aquatic systems.
 Based on the results from this study and the TROLS lake study, as well as a parallel study on the Boreal Shield, we conclude that fire and forest harvesting have divergent effects on water chemistry, with potentially substantial consequences on biodiversity in fresh waters.